Fat-Bird-Owner/gier-revitalized/README.md

 ![top]
 # Gier Revitalized

-### !This mod might be incompatiable with other mod!
+## !This mod might be incompatiable with other mods!
 <br>

-Gier Revitalized is intended to bring back this asteroid sector, but within my concept.<br></div>
+### Gier Revitalized is intended to bring back this asteroid sector, but within my concept.<br></div>
 ### Such as:</div>
 - Being Endless
 - Randomly Generated